CyrusNajmabadi/lang-design/ExtensionsRoles.md

 {
     // Until we got iterator/yield support we would write the extensions as:

     // Similar to Enumerable.Where.
-But gives a stack-based enumerator. public WhereEnumerable Where(Func<TElement, bool> test)
+But gives a stack-based enumerable which gives a stack based enumerator. public WhereEnumerable Where(Func<TElement, bool> test)
         => new(ref this, test);